Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

  - LEFT CLICK - select
  - RIGHT CLICK - select destination / attack
  - ESC - exit game (not on Game scene)
- - RIGHT CLICK AND DRAG - multiple selection
- - CTR - multiple selection
+ - CTR + LEFT CLICK- multiple selection
  - UI and HUD - each button is self-explanatory, right clicking to select and hover enabled
      + SHOP - to shop, click on the "Shop Button", and select what you want to build by dragging into the map, it will take a while to build (depending on research level)
 - DEBUG